-The Campbell University Business Office is responsible for the reassessment of student account charges; however, it is the responsibility of the CUSOM Office of Financial Aid to ensure financial aid awards have been evaluated and reassessed accordingly.
-The Campbell University Business Office reserves the right to hold refund of credit balances until the CUSOM Office of Financial Aid has evaluated and approved the release of funds awarded to students who withdraw from the University.
+The Campbell University Bursar's Office is responsible for the reassessment of student account charges; however, it is the responsibility of the CUSOM Office of Financial Aid to ensure financial aid awards have been evaluated and reassessed accordingly.
+The Campbell University Bursar's Office reserves the right to hold refund of credit balances until the CUSOM Office of Financial Aid has evaluated and approved the release of funds awarded to students who withdraw from the University.